poojadhumal22/CodSoft/README.md

 4. delete the task
 5. exit
 Choose an option from 1 to 5 - 2
-Enter a new task - Buy groceries task added
+Enter a new task - Buygroceries task added

 🧩 Code Overview